 In January 2013 Nikon introduced a very special tele-converter for the AF-S Nikkor 800mm/5,6 VR FL ED lens.
 This sophisticated teleconverter has an optical formula of 5 elements (of which one is made of ED-glass) in 3 groups and has a magnification ratio of 1,25, making the 800mm a 1000mm/7,1 tele-cannon.
 The converter ads a 135 gram to the 4,590 gram heavy tele-Nikkor.

-An overview of all converters can found here.
+An overview of all converters with an F-mount can be found here.